davidkastner/eden/README.md

 Welcome to Eden!
 A data-oriented initiative to identify the perfect city.
 The project seeks to compile dozens of features for every city in the United States.
 It is written to be 100% automated.
-The code is organized as a library and can be customized.
-However, default profiles will also be included.

 ### Available Data
 As new data is generated or updated it will be made available as interactive plots.